Angelasoila/Skill-Swap/README.md

-I want you to generate a complete full-stack web application called **Skill Swap**.

 **Goal**: Skill Swap is a social learning platform for developers to exchange skills, teach each other, and learn through AI-powered personalized paths and real-time collaboration.
 The app should function similarly to Mimo or Duolingo but allow users to match with other developers based on shared goals.